 The details of related party transactions are given in the notes to the FinancialStatements.

 All Related Party Transactions entered into during the year were in Ordinary Course ofthe Business and at Arm's Lengthand material orders have been passed basis.
 No MaterialRelated Party Transactions i.e. transactions exceeding 10% of the annual consolidatedturnover as per the last audited financial statement were entered into during the year byyour Company.
 Accordingly the disclosure of Related Party Transactions as required underSection 134(3) (h) of the Companies Act 2013 in Form AOC-2 is not applicable.

 Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are given in the notes to the Financial Statements

-Your Directors would also like to take this opportunity to express their appreciationfor the contributions made by the Companys employees and look forward to theircontinued services in pursuit of building a world class Indian Company.
+Your Directors would also like to take this opportunity to express their appreciationfor the hard work and sincere contributions and commitment of all the HMT employees andlook forward to their continued services in pursuit of building a world class HMT.

 | ||For and on behalf of the Board of Directors |